JonZeolla/policy-as-code/README.md

 ## Customizing

 If you need to pass custom arguments to the `ansible-playbook` command in the `entrypoint.sh`, pass in the arguments as an env var named `ANSIBLE_CUSTOM_ARGS`

+## Updating

+Standard updates are automated to run twice a week and open a PR if anything changes (via `task update`).
+If you need to rebase the branches of any related demo repos (as defined under `hack/demo-repos.yml`) then run `task update-demo-repos`